JeremyBrent/stock_market_analyzer/README.md

 ```
 This will run the models defined in `experimenter.fsa_models_to_test`.

+I have implemented functionality that can run FSA experiments using CUDA,
+MPS (if on Mac Silicon Chip) or parallel compute if on CPU.
+This allows the software decide
+the most efficient way to FSA experimentation.
+Run-time experimentation that I conducted gave
+general estimates that Parallel compute (on CPU) would complete in about 1 hour, and MPS device
+would complete in about 30 minutes.

 ### Future Directions
 More FSA models can be experimented on.
 To include more models in the `Experiment` class, simply
 add the model to `experimenter.fsa_models_to_test` and any new methods that are needed to run